-The Côte d’Azur (French Riviera) is a wonderful playground for old and young alike.
+The Côte d’Azur is a wonderful playground for old and young alike.
 Perhaps more well-known for its glamorous hedonistic lifestyle than for child-friendly vacations, this list should help dispel that myth.
-Here are ideas for top 10 things to do with children on the Côte d’Azur – great days out and activities for kids, perfect for holiday-makers and residents alike.
+Here are my top 10 things to do with children on the Côte d’Azur – great days out and activities for kids, perfect for holiday-makers and residents alike.

 This list is based on my experiences with my boys, it’s in no particular order and doesn’t include the obvious and many attractions of all the nearby beaches on the Riviera.